-Magnolias are attractive, ornamental trees in garden landscapes, but the look may change if an early or late frost nips them.
+Magnolias (Magnolia spp.) are attractive, ornamental trees in garden landscapes, but the look may change if an early or late frost nips them.
 Magnolias grow as large shrubs or small trees, and there are many different species that produce flowers in yellow, purple, red, pink or white.
 Freeze damage may seriously harm your magnolias; it could prevent flowering and may even be fatal.

 A light freeze occurs when temperatures fall between 29 to 32 degrees F. Light freezes kill tender plants.
 Moderate freezes occur at 25 to 28 degrees F, and may cause heavy damage to plants.
 Severe freezes, which occur at 24 degrees F and lower, will cause damage to most plants.
-Kobus magnolia, Loebner magnolia and star magnolia (Magnolia stellata), are cold-hardy growers, but they flower early and may be damaged by late-season freezing weather.
-Some early-flowering types of saucer magnolia (Magnolia x soulangeana), may also be damaged by late freezes.
+Kobus magnolia, Loebner magnolia and star magnolia (Magnolia stellata), are cold-hardy growers, says Southern Living, but they flower early and may be damaged by late-season freezing weather.
+Some early-flowering types of saucer magnolia (Magnolia x soulangeana), may also be damaged by late freezes

 Freeze-damaged areas of magnolia trees may become soft and limp, eventually dropping from the tree after they blacken and shrivel.
 Flower buds exposed to freezing temperatures will dry up and fail to bloom, and flowering could be prevented all over the tree for the remainder of the season.
 Flower buds are sensitive to cold temperatures, and are easily damaged by even light freezes.